onap/multicloud-k8s/docs/bare_metal_provisioning.rst

 **Enabling Nested-Virtualization**

-KRD installs Virtlet_ Kubernetes CRI for running Virtual Machine workloads.
+KUD installs Virtlet_ Kubernetes CRI for running Virtual Machine workloads.
 Nested-virtualization gives the ability of running a Virtual Machine within another.
 The *node.sh* bash script contains the instructions for enabling Nested-Virtualization.